 Boot buying can still be a pain even when you know what your shoe size is.
 Here are a few things to keep in mind when you’re buying boots to ensure that you’re really getting the best motorcycle boots for your needs.

 When your desired boots arrive, try them on with the rest of your gear and wear them.
 Don’t just try them on for a minute and call the job done.
-Really wear them for a good 10 minutes, whilst walking around the house.
-You can wear boots for a moment or two without any uncomfortable pinches developing, but after a good 15 minutes whilst walking around, and problems will begin to make themselves known.
+Really wear them for a good 10 minutes while walking around the house.
+You can wear boots for a moment or two without any uncomfortable pinches developing, but after a good 15 minutes of walking around, problems will begin to make themselves known.

-During this “walking in trial period” pay close attention to the level of support that you’re getting in the ankle, heel, and calf region.
+During this “walking in trial period,” pay close attention to the level of support that you’re getting in the ankle, heel, and calf region.
 If it’s too little or too much, try and play with the adjustments on the boot (if there are any).
-If the support and padding is in all the wrong places and there’s no adjustment available, you’ll want to send these back and buy a different pair.
+If the support and padding are in the wrong places and there’s no adjustment available, you’ll want to send these back and buy a different pair.

 Frequently Asked Questions

-The best place to buy motorcycle boots are from legitimate motorcycle apparel vendors.
-These can be physical shops that stock other riding gear like full face helmets, top of the range racing suits, and motorcycle gloves, or dedicated online selling platform like Revzilla and Amazon.
+The best place to buy motorcycle boots is from legitimate motorcycle apparel vendors.
+These can be physical shops that stock other riding gear like full-face helmets, top-of-the-range racing suits, and motorcycle gloves, or dedicated online selling platforms like Revzilla and Amazon.
 You should take care to search for these specific places because there are a lot of places that claim to sell motorcycle boots, but they’re only talking about fashion boots that mimic real motorcycle boots – and you don’t want those.
 If you’re looking at a pair of cheap motorcycle boots from a shop that doesn’t look like a motorcycle apparel specialist, then you’re probably not buying real motorcycle boots.

 The value of steel toe caps has always been hotly debated.
 Some riders say that the extra steel on the toes helps to protect the foot in the event of a crash.
 Others insist that having the steel can actually cause more damage, even severing toes in a hard landing.
 That debate won’t settle down anytime soon.
 However, it is true that steel toe caps aren’t flexible, and they’re not well insulated either, which can be quite uncomfortable.
-It’s a matter of personal preference whether you want steel toe caps on or not, but always ask yourself: “what do the pros wear?” and the answer is: boots without steel toe caps.
+It’s a matter of personal preference whether you want steel toe caps on or not, but always ask yourself: “what do the pros wear?” and the answer is boots without steel toe caps.
 If it’s good enough for the pros, it’s probably good enough for the rest of us.